muceres/docs/issue-templates/test.template.md

 ## Feature(s) to test

-Steps to reproduce the behavior.
+...

 ## Tests needed

-Steps to reproduce the behavior.
+Cases that you want to be included within the tests.

 **Technical specifications**